 MS in Special Education

-The core requirements of the master of science in special education program provide students with a thorough understanding of the laws, learning theories, and instructional strategies to address and support individual students with disabilities.
+The core requirements of the master of science in special education program provide students with a thorough understanding of IDEA, the laws, learning theories, and instructional strategies to address and support individual students with disabilities.
 Students then move on to a capstone experience based on their chosen path.
 Curriculum information for both paths is available below.

 MS in Special Education with a CT Cross Endorsement